Art & Science: Nature as your Muse

 © Gardner Symons

 Nature is a muse that inspires artists and scientists to imagine, design and create their work.
-This live, educator-led broadcast will help students find their own inspiration from nature.
-Join classes from around the country to observe art and sketch natural objects.
+This live, educator-led broadcast helped students find their own inspiration from nature.
+Classes from around the country to observed art and sketch natural objects during this Special Live Event.

 Shorelines are rich environments that are home to millions of people, plants, and animals.
 Throughout history, coastal and shoreline environments have inspired many artists and scientists.